godfather9916/AUTOGAS-Sweeper/README.md

 It transfers on all EVM from your target wallet instantly to yours.

-Gas fee is selected by the script to beat your competitors
+Gas fee is selected by the script to beat your competitor

 **IT WORK FOR ALL EVM NETWORK**